broapps-team/focusnexus/privacy.md

 If you enable notifications, they are used only to deliver reminders you configure.

 ### Children’s Privacy
-FocusNexus app is not directed to children under 13.
+WiseSense app is not directed to children under 13.
 If you believe a child provided us personal information, contact us at broapps.team@gmail.com to request deletion.

 ### Data Security
 We use industry-standard measures to protect information.
 No method of transmission or storage is 100% secure.